 22-year-old Eddy Merckx won the 1968 Giro d’Italia.
 It was his first grand tour victory.
 Later in his career, he won four more Giri, five Tours, and a Vuelta.

 20th and the final stage of the 1970 Giro – it was a 155 km stage from Dobbiaco to Bolzano which feature Campolongo, Pordoi, and Sella passes.
-Luciano Armani, the Italian rider of the SCIC team was the first atop Passo Pordoi.
-Armani won the stage 2 min 52 sec ahead of the big names including Michele Dancelli (Molteni), Franco Bitossi (Filotex), Giancarlo Polidori (SCIC) and the eventual winner Eddy Merckx (Molteni).
-He finished this Giro in the 33th place, 1 hr 10 min 13 sec behind Merckx.
+Luciano Armani, the Italian rider of the SCIC team was the first atop the Cima Coppi – Passo Pordoi.
+Armani won the stage 2 min 52 sec ahead of the big names including Michele Dancelli (Molteni), Franco Bitossi (Filotex), Giancarlo Polidori (SCIC), and the eventual winner Eddy Merckx (Molteni).
+He finished this Giro in 33rd place, 1 hr 10 min 13 sec behind Merckx.

 The Cima Coppi of the 1971 edition, Grossglockner was featured in the 17th stage.
-The major ascents were Galberg Sattel, Felbertauern tunnel, twice up Grossglockner in the 106 km stage between Tarviso and Grossglockner.
-Stage winner Pierfranco Vianelli (Dreher) was the first atop Grossglockner in the both two ascents.
+The major ascents were Galberg Sattel, Felbertauern tunnel, twice up the Grossglockner in the 106 km stage between Tarviso and Grossglockner.
+Stage winner Pierfranco Vianelli (Dreher) was the first atop the Grossglockner in both two ascents.

 This edition was won by the Swede Gösta Pettersson (Ferretti).
 Vianelli finished in fifth, 6 min 41 sec back.

-Again the Stelvio, this time full ascent.
+Again the Stelvio was the Cima Coppi, this time full ascent for the first time, unlike the 1965 edition.
 The monster climb was included in the 17th stage, a 88 km route from Livigno to the top of Passo dello Stelvio.
 The ascent to Stelvio was from the north (Trafoi side).
-20 km from the finish, KAS team’s Spanish rider, José Manuel Fuente, nicknamed “El Tarangu” (which is a word in the Asturian language for a man reputed for his strength and character), attacked.
+20 km from the finish, the KAS team’s Spanish rider, José Manuel Fuente, nicknamed “El Tarangu” (which is a word in the Asturian language for a man reputed for his strength and character), attacked.